 Both codes are available from www.gov.uk/government/publications/school-admissions-appeals-code

-- The level and type of provision required by a Child or Young Person is considered at the point of agreeing a statement of special educational needs or Educational, Health Plan or at an annual review.
+- The level and type of provision required by a child or young person is considered at the point of agreeing an Educational, Health and Care Plan or at an annual review.

 - The school receives consultation papers from the LA.